 In this case although data points are not crossing control limits but as repetitive process is not generating random output –

 Development of Control Chart:

 I am taking an example of a process to test repetitive weekly builds.
-On an average Friday EOD we need to finish weekly build.
-Now we need to understand the acceptable range, observations states that sometime we get late by 1 or 2 days and sometime build gets finish early by a day.
+On an average Friday EOD, we need to finish the weekly build.
+Now we need to understand the acceptable range.
+Observations state that sometime we get late by 1 or 2 days and someday build gets finish early by a day.

-Process Owner may accept build within 1 day late or early, but mathematically how we can say that acceptable variation would be one day or two days?
+Process Owner may accept Build within one day late or early.
+But how we can say mathematically that –

-Now Standard deviation is calculated, standard deviation means how much variation from the average:
+Now Standard deviation is calculated.
+Standard deviation means how much variation from the average:

 σ = the standard deviation